craigfrancis/php-allow-null-rfc/readme.txt

 ===== Future Scope =====

-Some functions parameters could be updated to complain when an Empty String or NULL is provided.
+Some functions parameters could be updated to complain when an Empty String or //NULL// is provided.

 ===== Voting =====